-You may be wondering, “Can I make money selling CBD?” and “Is CBD oil legal?”
+You may be asking yourself questions such as “Can I make money selling CBD?” and “Is CBD oil legal?”
 Well, this article will help you get a clearer picture of the industry.

-We spoke with over a dozen CBD oil distributors and producers and here’s what we found.
+We spoke with over a dozen CBD startups, both distributors and producers, and here’s what we found.